Table of Contents

 Show sunrise and sunset times.
 The geographical location must be set with calendar variables, see the documentation for the Emacs calendar.

-Convert the date at cursor into many other cultural and historic calendars.
+Convert the date at point into many other cultural and historic calendars.

-Show holidays for three months around the cursor date.
+Show holidays for three months around point date.

 Quit agenda, remove the agenda buffer.

 Exit agenda, remove the agenda buffer and all buffers loaded by Emacs for the compilation of the agenda.
-Buffers created by the user to visit Org files will not be removed.
+Buffers created by the user to visit Org files are not removed.

 Footnotes